kalebpc/wsl-hostrdp/README.md

 # WSL-Remote-Desktop

-# Using Remote Desktop Connection for Windows 10 to have GUI for wsl Ubuntu
+Setup Remote Desktop Connection from Win 10 to wsl Ubuntu

 # More in depth info